Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 the variable value.

 ## Part 03 (Variables)

+- Rules of variables:
+  - Variables are **case-sensitive**.
+  - Variables cannot contain spaces.
+  - Variables cannot start with a number.
+  - Variables cannot contain special characters.
+  - No spaces should be on either side of `=`
+  - It's recommended that you set your variables in **UPPERCASE** letters.
+  - If you want to create a variable and variable was already defined, the old value is overwritten with the new value.
 - Using variable value preceded by a dollar sign or `$`
   ```bash
   VAR1=27